NateWr/docs-themeofthecrop/themes/augustan/user/faq.md

 ## <a name="homepage"></a> How do I build a homepage like the demo?

-Luigi comes with a powerful tool to construct a gorgeous, effective landing page.
-Before you can use it, though, you'll need to have configured a Static Home Page.
+Augustan makes use of a simple tool to construct a gorgeous, effective landing page.
+Before you can use it, though, you'll need to have [activated the recommended plugins](/{{ site.data[page.slug].base}}/user/getting-started/activate-plugins) and configured a Static Home Page.
 If you haven't done so, read the [recommended first steps](/{{ site.data[page.slug].base}}/user/getting-started/first-steps).

 Once you've got your homepage set up, open the customizer from the **Appearance > Customize** link (you may already have the customizer open).
 When you're looking at the homepage in the customizer, you'll see a **Homepage Layout** section.
 Open that to begin working with the layout builder.